 US Video was right next to the library, so it was quite convenient...

 Heh, I remember renting this silly fighter from US Video.
-I loved it back then, but recently played it in 2006.
+I liked it back then, but recently played it in 2006.
 Ouch.
-It is pretty bad, but as a kid, I did love it...
+It is pretty bad, but as a kid, I liked it

 C'MON, you know you liked this game too when you were a kid!